-- A. The student's parent shall submit a school choice application to the non-resident district along with a copy to the student's resident district.
-Except for students who have a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a base, the transfer application must be postmarked or hand delivered on or before May 1 preceding the fall semester the applicant would begin school in the district. - B. The district shall date and time stamp all applications the District receives as both the resident and nonresident district, as they are received in the district's Central Office. - C. Except for applications from students who have a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a military base, applications postmarked or hand delivered on or after May 2 will not be accepted. - D. Students who have a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a military base may be submit an application and transfer at any time if the student's application; - 1.
-Is filed with the nonresident school district within fifteen (15) days of the parent's or guardian's arrival on the military base; - 2.
-Includes the parent's or guardian's military transfer orders; and - 3.
-Includes the parent's or guardian's proof of residency on the military base. - E. The superintendent will consider all properly submitted applications for School Choice and by July 1, the Superintendent shall notify the parent and the student's resident district, in writing, of the decision to accept or reject the application.
+- A. The student's parent shall submit a school choice application on a form approved by DESE to this district and the student's resident district.
+Except for students who have a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a base, the transfer application must be postmarked, emailed, or hand delivered between January 1 and May 1 preceding the fall semester the applicant would begin school in the district. - B. The district shall date and time stamp all applications the District receives as both the resident and nonresident district, as they are received in the district's Central Office. - C. Except for applications from students who have a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a military base, applications postmarked, emailed, or hand delivered on or after May 2 will not be accepted. - D. The superintendent will consider all properly submitted applications for School Choice and by July 1, the Superintendent shall notify the parent and the student's resident district, in writing, of the decision to accept or reject the application.